Bill Evans: Music and style

-Bill Evans is credited with influencing the harmonic language of jazz piano.
-Evans's harmony was itself influenced by impressionist composers such as Claude Debussy and Maurice Ravel.

-His versions of jazz standards, as well as his own compositions, often featured thorough reharmonisations.
-Musical features included added tone chords, modal inflections, unconventional substitutions, and modulations.
+Evans is credited with influencing the harmonic language of jazz piano.
+His harmonic language was influenced by impressionist composers such as Claude Debussy and Maurice Ravel.
+His versions of jazz standards, as well as his own compositions, often feature thorough reharmonizations.
+Other features include added tone chords, modal inflections, unconventional substitutions, and modulations.

-One of Evans's distinctive harmonic traits is excluding the root in his chords, leaving this work to the bassist, played on another beat of the measure, or just left implied.
+One of Evans's distinctive harmonic traits is excluding the root in his chords, leaving it to the bassist, played on another beat of the measure, or just left implied.
 "If I am going to be sitting here playing roots, fifths and full voicings, the bass is relegated to a time machine."
 This idea had already been explored by Ahmad Jamal, Erroll Garner, and Red Garland.
-In Evans's system, the chord is expressed as a quality identity and a color.
-Most of Evans's harmonies feature added note chords or quartal voicings.
+In Evans's system, the chord is expressed as a quality and a color.
+Most of his harmonies feature added-note chords or quartal voicings.
 Thus, Evans created a self-sufficient language for the left hand, a distinctive voicing, that allowed the transition from one chord to the next while hardly having to move the hand.
-With this technique, he created an effect of continuity in the central register of the piano.
-Lying around middle C, in this region the harmonic clusters sounded the clearest, and at the same time, left room for contrapuntal independence with the bass.
+With this technique, he created an effect of continuity in the piano's central register.
+Lying around middle C, in this region the harmonic clusters sounded the clearest and at the same time left room for contrapuntal independence with the bass.

 Evans's improvisations relied heavily on motivic development, either melodically or rhythmically.
 Motives may be broken and recombined to form melodies.
 Another characteristic of Evans's style is rhythmic displacement.
 His melodic contours often describe arches.
-Other characteristics include sequenciation of melodies and transforming one motive into another.
-He plays with one hand in the time signature of 4/4 and the other momentarily in 3/4.
+Other characteristics include melodic sequencing and motivic transformation.
+He could play with one hand in 4/4 and the other momentarily in 3/4.